ahnguyen17/CompassAI/memory-bank/progress.md

 - Potential new features based on user feedback.

 ## Current Status
 The project is actively being developed.
-Recent updates include UI improvements to the settings page and backend logic for session loading.
+Recent updates include UI improvements to the settings page, backend logic for session loading, and a fix for custom model deletion.

 ## Known Issues
 - None documented yet.